epccs/RPUftdi/Hardware/README.md

 # How To Use

-RPUftdi is a shield that mounts on an RPUno or Irrigate7 as expected.
+RPUftdi is a shield that mounts on an RPUno or Irrigate7.

 ![Irrigate7 Mount](./Evaluation/14145^3_OnIrrigate7.jpg "Irrigate7 Mount")